MicrosoftDocs/azure-dev-docs/articles/java/eclipse-microprofile/deploy-microprofile-quarkus-java-app-with-maven-plugin.md

 After configuring all of the settings in the preceding sections of this article, you're ready to deploy your web application to Azure.
 To do so, use the following steps:

-1. If you made any changes to the **pom.xml** file, rebuild the JAR file using the following command:
+1. If you made any changes to the **pom.xml** file, rebuild the JAR file by using the following command:

     ```bash
        mvn clean package